 In recent years, the Rhode Island Department of Environmental Management has worked with current property owners and the city of Providence to remediate the site of the old factory, which now hosts a high school; however, the pond itself and some of the surrounding land remain contaminated, including areas close to residential neighborhoods.

-Associate Professor of Sociology Scott Frickel knows that this story is not unique.
+Professor of Sociology Scott Frickel knows that this story is not unique.
 Across Rhode Island, his study has identified more than 11,000 industrial sites that have operated since the 1950s.
 Most of those old industrial sites are located in the Providence metropolitan area and many are used for other, non-industrial activities today.
 But an unknowable number of these sites are likely to contain legacy hazards from earlier industrial activities.

-By mapping these relict industrial sites in both space and time, Frickel and his team aim to better describe the societal impacts of their hazardous legacies.
+By mapping these relict industrial sites in both space and time, Frickel and his team aim to better describe the societal impacts of the sites' hazardous legacies.
 Thus far, their research has revealed a surprising fact: the presence of industrial activities—and whatever environmental contaminants those activities may leave behind—are more widespread in cities than had been previously thought.

 “What we're finding out is that environmental risk is cumulative,” he says.
 “Over time the accumulation of relict industrial sites from block to block, neighborhood to neighborhood, can become a problem for most people who live in cities.”